Dog owners know all too well the guilt involved with checking your fur baby into a kennel to head off on a staycation.

 Within walking distance to the Burj Khalifa and with views across the city, Hotel Indigo Dubai Downtown is perhaps the most stylish pet-friendly place on this list.

 The art-inspired hotel has gorgeous interiors with bold colour choices and carefully curated rooms with bathrooms that feel as if they have been lifted right out of a luxury spa.
-Dark corridors are peppered with unique artworks and some of the plushest carpets in the country – perfect for dogs to run on.
+Dark corridors are peppered with unique artworks and laid out with some of the plushest carpets in the country — perfect for dogs to run on.

-As stylish as it is, dogs are entirely welcome and are given their own dog bed and toys.
+As stylish as it is, dogs are entirely welcome and are given their own bed and toys.
 They're also welcome to accompany guests in the lobby, at the terrace of Open Sesame restaurant on the ground floor and Orange Feels Bar & Shisha Lounge.
 You can even bring them to the pool deck, so long as you make sure they stay out of the water.

 The hotel has a great location and, once you navigate the busy road or sand-covered stretch of ground surrounding it — you can walk to The Dubai Mall, the Boulevard or Dubai Canal with your pup in tow.